Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 \section{Applications}

-In this section we use our results about the complexity of door gadgets to prove \PSPACE-hardness for nine new video games: Sokobond, and eight different 3D Mario games.
+In this section, we use our results about the complexity of planar reachability with door gadgets to prove \PSPACE-hardness of several video games:

-Sokobond is a 2D block pushing game where the blocks are able to fuse into polyominoes.
-The Mario games considered are all 3D platformers in which the player controls Mario in an attempt to collect resources or reach target locations while avoiding or defeating enemies and environmental hazards.
-The player's main actions are having Mario jump and walk in an approximately continuous environment.
-Mario also has health and ways of taking damage which can cause the player to lose the game.
-More details on the needed additional mechanics are given in the section for each game.
-Captain Toad:\ Treasure Tracker is a 3D puzzle platformer and is mechanically similar to Mario except that Toad is unable to jump.
+\begin{enumerate} \item Lemmings, Donkey Kong Country 1, 2, and 3, The Legend of Zelda: A Link to the Past, and Super Mario Bros.\ were previously proved \PSPACE-hard, but the proofs simplify because they no longer require crossover gadgets (Section~\ref{sec:simplifications}). \item \emph{Sokobond} is a 2D block pushing game where the blocks are able to fuse into polyominoes, which we newly prove \PSPACE-complete (Section~\ref{sec:sokobond}). \item Eight new Mario games are newly \PSPACE-complete: \begin{enumerate} \item Super Mario 64 and Super Mario 64 DS (Section~\ref{sec:sm64-sm64ds}). \item Super Mario Sunshine (Section~\ref{sec:super-mario-sunshine}). \item Super Mario Galaxy (Section~\ref{sec:super-mario-galaxy}). \item Super Mario Galaxy 2 (Section~\ref{sec:super-mario-galaxy-2}). \item Super Mario 3D Land and Super Mario 3D World (Section~\ref{sec:super-mario-3d-land-world}). \item Super Mario Odyssey (Section~\ref{sec:super-mario-odyssey}). \item Captain Toad:\ Treasure Tracker, and the associated Captain Toad levels in Super Mario 3D World (Section~\ref{sec:captain-toad}). \end{enumerate} All eight are 3D platformers in which the player controls the agent (either Mario or Toad) to collect resources or reach target locations while avoiding or defeating enemies and environmental hazards.
+The player's actions typically include making the agent jump and walk in an approximately continuous environment, but Toad is unable to jump.
+The agent also has health and can take damage, which can cause the player to lose the game.
+Each game's section gives the necessary details on any additional mechanics. \end{enumerate}